Last Updated on May 25, 2023 by Waino Miller

 The speakers used include a center speaker, two front speakers, and four surround speakers.
-Each speaker plays its own part in helping to give you the best sound possible.
-Most of the time a 7.1 surround sound system will have 8 different parts, since a subwoofer can use to help the bass sounds along.
+Each speaker plays her own part in helping to give you the best sound possible.
+Most of the time a 7.1 surround sound system will have 8 different parts since a subwoofer can use to help the bass sounds along.

 Setting Up A 7.1 Surround Sound System